 Social connections are important for our mental health and to reduce social isolation.
 New guidelines allow Yukoners to choose 1 other household to spend time with.
-In this new combined household individuals would not have to physically distance from each other.
+In this new combined household people would not have to physically distance from each other.

 To become a combined household under these new recommendations, both households must agree.
 These 2 households must distance with anyone outside of their new combined household.
 In the future this may extend to other numbers of households.

 A household includes the people you live with.
 It can include:

 - significant others who live in the same household together.

 Combining with another household does not mean the threat of COVID-19 in Yukon is gone.
 If Yukon begins to see an increase in the number of cases, restrictions may return.

 Within your 2-household bubble

 If you're experiencing symptoms, self-isolate within your home.
 Let the others in your household know and phone 811.

 - Keep at least 2 metres (6 feet) distance from people not in your household.